 MY FIRST VISIT: DURING THERAPY

-• You'll sit in a comfortable chair, wearing ear plugs, with the magnetic coil placed against your head.
+• You'll sit in a comfortable chair with the magnetic coil placed against your head.

-You’ll be awake and alert the whole time, and you may feel some scalp discomfort during the treatment, and for a short time afterward.
+You’ll be awake and alert the whole time, you may feel some scalp discomfort during the treatment and for a short time afterward.
 There may be mild headaches and transient lightheadedness.
 These symptoms usually resolve by themselves shortly after the treatment is over.

 You can return to your normal daily activities after your treatment.
 Typically, between treatments, you can expect to work and drive (however you may wish for someone to accompany you/ drive you after your first session, if you want to gauge how you feel).